Farama-Foundation/ViZDoom/docs/api_cpp/exceptions.md

 # Exceptions

+ViZDoom defines several exceptions that can be thrown by its API:

 * `FileDoesNotExistException` - means that file specified as part of a configuration does not exist.

 * `MessageQueueException/SharedMemoryException` - means that communication with ViZDoom's instance failed.
 Usually, means a problem with permissions or system configuration.